mercadopago/devsite-docs/guides/checkout-api-v2/cancel-reserve.en.md

 # Cancel reserve

 Cancellation of a reserve occurs when, for some reason, the payment for a purchase is not approved and the reservation amount needs to return to the customer's card limit or when a buyer withdraws from the purchase.

-To cancel a reserve send a **PUT** with the `status` parameter to the endpoint [/v1/payments/{id}](/developers/en/reference/payments/_payments_id/put) and execute the request or, if you prefer, use one of our SDKs below.

-> NOTE
->
-> Important
->
-> For more information about refunds and cancellations of payments, see the section [Refunds and Cancellations](/developers/en/docs/checkout-api/additional-content/cancellations-and-refunds).
+For more information about refunds and cancellations of payments, see the section [Refunds and Cancellations](/developers/en/docs/checkout-api/additional-content/cancellations-and-refunds).

+To cancel a reserve, use one of our available codes below.

 [[[